hot-glue-for-rails/hot-glue/README.md

 To suppress this behavior, add `--no-nav-menu` to the build command and the _nav template will not be touched.

+# SPECIAL FEATURES

+## "Thing" Label

+Note that on a per model basis, you can also globally omit the label or set a unique label value using `@@table_label_singular` and `@@table_label_plural` on your model objects.

+You have three options to specify labels explicitly with a string, and 1 option to specify a global name for which the words "Delete ___" and "New ___" will be added.

+If no `--label` is specified, it will be inferred to be the Capitalized version of the name of the thing you are building, with spaces for two or more words.

 ## Automatic Base Controller